 In recent years, Paraguay has emerged as one of the leading South American countries in economic development and industrial force.
 If you’re planning to take advantage of this growth by expanding to the country, you’ll need a workforce of dedicated employees.
 From learning how to get a work visa in Paraguay to ensuring that every employee has a work permit, compliance can take a significant amount of time and money.

-Types of Work Permits in Paraguay
+Types of Work Visas in Paraguay

 Any foreign national entering Paraguay must have a visa unless they’re from a visa-exempt country, including all European Union (EU) citizens, many South American countries, and more.
 Individuals from eligible visa-exempt countries can enter Paraguay for up to 90 days as long as they have a valid passport.